AniruddhaShri9694/NodeJS/README.md

 # Project1

-This project was generated with Node JS
+This project was generated with Node JS as Backend platform for Hotel Project.

 ## Development server

+1. Run `npm i`
-Run `npm start` to start server. local server will run at localhost:3000.
+2  Run `npm start` to start server. local server will run at localhost:3000.

 ## Further help